antoinegelloz/42-Lem_in/README.md

 # Lem_in
-Lem_in is an algorithm project about solving a special case of a maximum flow problem in network optimization.</br>
+Lem_in is an algorithm project solving a special case of a maximum flow problem in graph theory.</br>
-The goal is to find the best flow of ants through an anthill that minimizes the number of movement rounds.</br>
+The goal is to find the optimal flow of ants through an anthill that minimizes the number of rounds needed to traverse the anthill.</br>
-An anthill is described as a network composed of 'rooms' (graph nodes) and 'tunnels' (graph edges) linking the rooms together.</br>
+An anthill is described as a network composed of 'rooms' (graph nodes) and 'tunnels' (edges) linking the rooms together, with all ants starting and finishing at two precise rooms.</br>
-The real trouble begins when each room can welcome only one ant at a time (except for start and end).</br>
+The real trouble begins when each room can welcome only one ant at a time (except for the start and end rooms).</br>
-A round ends when no more ants are able to move any further.
+A round ends when no more ants are able to start or move any further in the anthill.

 ![demo](visual/lemin.gif)

 ## Algorithm
 ```
-Modified Edmonds-Karp with BFS searching for the paths minimizing the lines of output
+Modified Edmonds-Karp with BFS searching for paths minimizing the lines of output

 function main(options):
-	parse the arguments for any options
+	parse the arguments for any display options
 	parse the file from stdin (get ants number, rooms and tunnels)
-	build the graph with an adjacency list
+	build the graph data structure with an adjacency list with all edge's capacities at 1
 	if (parsing error):
 		print error and exit
 	initialize paths list to null